wagtail/rfcs/text/041-org-wide-guidelines.md

 All repos _must_ have a LICENSE file.

-Wagtail will suggest one (probably MIT or BSD), but the only thing we should enforce is that it is a “permissive and open source compatible license that allows commercial use” (example statement).
+As Wagtail is BSD, using the BSD license is preferred.
+However the main thing is that the chosen license is a “permissive and open source compatible license that allows commercial use”.

 ## Open Questions

 Should each project have their own sub-team?
-What license do we want to suggest?
 Are we suggesting a license - or enforcing one?